 The Master’s programme in Social and Health Psychology will equip you with the tools and knowledge to analyse topics related to the control of human behaviour for the benefit of social interaction and health.
 During your studies, you will explore leading theories and concepts and their interconnections with various fields of study.
 We will also devote a considerable amount of time to advances in research skills in methods and statistics, and you will be trained to use and develop cutting-edge research tools through participation in ongoing projects, where you will gain research experience in the study of behavioural regulation.

-The two-year curriculum involves multiple perspectives ranging from concrete (neuroscientific and social cognitive perspectives) to global perspectives (relationships, welfare, and health).
-Considerable attention is paid to misregulation and underregulation (dysregulation) of behaviour in the context of social and health issues.
+The two-year curriculum involves multiple perspectives of the study of behavioural regulation ranging from concrete views (social cognition and neuroscience) to global views (relationships, welfare, and health).
+Considerable attention is paid to misregulation and under-regulation (dysregulation) of behaviour in the context of social and health-related issues.

 Education built on research